Tax guide

 • Not preserving the official source reference and the computation note alongside the final return.

-MyeCA helps taxpayers organise arrears relief records, map the applicable form for the relevant period, compare filing routes, and prepare document checklists.
-When a CA-led review adds value — particularly for amounts that are significant, for multi-year arrears, or where TDS treatment is unclear — MyeCA helps facilitate that review before the return is filed.
+Taxpayers should organise arrears relief records, map the applicable form for the relevant period, compare filing routes, and prepare document checklists.
+When a document-based professional review adds value — particularly For multi-year arrears, or where TDS treatment is unclear — Use a documented workflow to facilitate that review before the return is filed.

 Confirm the period and the applicable law.
 Read the official source and identify the correct form.
 Collect the employer breakup and build the year-wise computation.
 Check the impact on the ITR form and schedules.
 File the form through the portal, then preserve the acknowledgement, the computation, and all supporting documents together in one folder.